 the next decade.
 It is the #3 film in the AFI's Top 10 science

-and is inducted into the Library of Congress National Film Registry in
+fiction movies and was inducted into the Library of Congress National

 1982: Poltergeist is released, directed by